PMB Model Boats

 Turn fins should be fitted at 90 degrees to the hull bottom on each side as close to the outside edge as possible.
 Make sure the brackets and turn fin are very strong.
 Movement in this area will affect the turning of the hull.

 The flexi shaft MUST be removed and greased after every days running.
-Mercury Quicksilver grease is popular but any grease is sufficient.
+Use a suitable flexishaft grease.

 Only use balanced / sharpened propellers.